 The Panhellenic Sanctuary of Delphi has, at its most physically impressive heart, the Temple of Apollo.
 Another great building of the Classical era in Greece, the Temple of Apollo dates from the 4th century BCE.

 This beautiful temple is made from marble-coated limestone and so it has decayed.
-It was a Doric temple six by 15 columns and stood upon the foundations of several other earlier temples.
+It was a Doric temple with six by 15 columns and stood upon the foundations of several other earlier temples.

 But like the rest of Ancient Greece, this sanctuary, was destroyed on the orders of Emperor Theodosius I. It was then further razed by Christians.